AhmedBinhamim/Simulation-of-CPU-Scheduling-Algorithms-Using-Java/README.md

 The process scheduling algorithms are used to maximize CPU utilization by increasing throughput.
 Our team have selected three types of process scheduler to come up with a simulator.
-These types are:
+These types are Non-Preemptive SJF, Preemptive SJF, and Round Robin.
-  -Non-Preemptive SJF
-  -Preemptive SJF
-  -Round Robin